 Photonic Materials and Resonant Optical Structures

-The QO/AMO (quantum optics and atomic, molecular, and optical physics) seminar is held regularly during the academic year (September - April), Monday mornings (10 a.m.) in Room MP1115 of the Burton Tower.
-Come early, have some donuts and coffee or tea, and talk with your colleagues.
+The QO/AMO (quantum optics and atomic, molecular, and optical physics) seminar is held regularly during the academic year (September - April), usually on Mondays at 2 p.m. in Room MP606 of the Burton Tower.

 Our Quantum Information seminar is held on Friday mornings at 11 am in the Fields Institute library (222 College St) and is affiliated with the CQIQC.
 The QuInf seminar ongoing work and ideas about quantum computation, cryptography, teleportation, et cetera.
 We hope to bring together interested parties from a variety of different backgrounds, including math, computer science, physics, chemistry, and engineering, to share ideas as well as open questions.